 1. Threats to Indigenous Cultures

-An increase in the number of tourists can hamper the freedom of cultural expression within the natives, making some of them feel threatened.
+An increase in the number of tourists can hamper the freedom of cultural expression among the natives, making some of them feel threatened.

 Also, most of the natives are largely seen as prop tour guides, making them feel objectified, in addition to encouraging stereotypes.
-Also, a continuous interaction between the locals and the tourists may cause a gradual shift in culture.
+And, of course, a continuous interaction between the locals and the tourists may cause a gradual shift in culture.

 2. Degradation of the Ecosystem May Still Occur

 The interaction between the new environment and the tourists could disrupt it.
-For instance, the humans could scare off prey, disrupting a predator’s hunting patterns.
+For instance, humans could scare off prey, disrupting predators’ hunting patterns.

 It could also result in a higher demand for resources such as food and water, stressing the environment to accommodate more people.
-Increased foot traffic according to USAToday has also been associated with the possibility of damage to plant life and soil quality.
+Moreover, increased foot traffic, according to USAToday, has also been associated with the possibility of damage to plant life and soil quality.

 3. Travel Could Disrupt the Environment

-To visit exotic places, people have to travel, either by air, cars, or boats.
+To visit exotic places, people have to travel, either by air, car, or boat.
 Such mediums generate huge amounts of pollution, affecting the local environment, particularly in the form of noise pollution, air pollution, and land pollution.

 4. Possible Relocation of Locals as Ecotourism Inevitably Leads to Development

-Ecotourism in a large scale means hotels will be built, especially when the visitation areas become a big part of the travel industry.
-When this happens, there will be expansions and sometimes, excavations might occur.
+Ecotourism on a large scale means hotels will be built, especially when the visitation areas become a big part of the travel industry.
+When this happens, there will be expansions, and sometimes, excavations might occur.